ankeboy/POE-TD/README.md

 * (WIP: Pierce        - Projectiles are able to pierce one additional enemy)
 * (WIP: Increased Projectile Speed - Adds a projectile speed modifier)

+### Other features:

+* Enemies can remove more than 1 live
+* Leaked enemies give double their bounty back
+* levels are unlocked in batches based on difficulty

 ## Important restrictions

 1. Tower selling refunds 50% of the base cost (WIP: increase refund gold for upgraded towers)